Squid Game: Plot

 In the second season, Gi-hun, who had vowed revenge three years after winning the game, participates in it again to take revenge on the Front Man and end the game for good, and is joined by police detective Jun-ho, the Front Man's brother.
-After assuming full control of the game following the creator Il-nam's death, the Front Man attempts to make Gi-hun see that there is no way he can end the games due to the true nature of people.
-Gi-hun will start to play the next Squid Game.
-Gi-hun allies with other players, including his best friend Park Jung-bae and a pregnant girl Kim Jun-hee, to try to survive the games' physical and psychological twists, while detective Hwang Jun-ho and Choi Woo-seok must find the Island while Kang No-eul begin to work as a Squid Game Guard.
+After assuming full control of the game following its creator's death, the Front Man attempts to make Gi-hun see that there is no way he can end the games due to the true nature of people.
+Gi-hun starts to play the next Squid Game.
+Gi-hun allies with other players, including his best friend Park Jung-bae and a pregnant girl, Kim Jun-hee, to try to survive the games' physical and psychological twists.
+At the same time, Jun-ho and Choi Woo-seok search for the island where the games are held, while young mother and North Korean defector Kang No-eul is recruited to guard the players.

 In the third and final season, Gi-hun and the players fight for survival in ever-deadlier games, which have dire consequences.
 In-ho welcomes the VIPs while his brother Jun-ho continues the search for the island, unaware of a traitor in their midst.